Laurie B. Keating

 PepGen, Inc., 2022

 Prior to Alnylam, she served as SVP, General Counsel and Corporate Secretary of Millennium Pharmaceuticals, a commercial stage company, where she led the Legal, Intellectual Property, Quality and Compliance groups and reported to the CEO, making strategic contributions to transactions that broadened Millennium’s pipeline as well as to the competitive positioning and maintenance of exclusivity for Millennium’s primary product VELCADE.
 Millennium was acquired by Takeda Pharmaceuticals in 2008 at a 53% premium for $8.8B.
-In 2002, Laurie co founded Hydra, a venture backed research stage company, and served as founding CEO raising $10M in a Series A round with Polaris, Abingworth and NEA, concluding IP in licenses and pharma collaborations and hiring the team needed to build the company.
+In 2002, Laurie co-founded Hydra, a venture-backed research stage company, and served as founding CEO raising $10M in a Series A round with Polaris, Abingworth and NEA, concluding IP in-licenses and pharma collaborations and hiring the team needed to build the company.
 She and the Hydra leadership team raised an additional $19M in a Series B round led by Lilly Ventures.
-Previously, she served as an executive at three high growth technology companies, including Sybase which went public and grew from approximately 400 to 6,000 employees worldwide during Laurie’s tenure.
+Previously, she served as an executive at three high growth technology companies, including SYBASE (subsequently acquired in 2010 by SAP for $5.8B) which went public in 1991 and grew from approximately 400 to 6,000 employees worldwide during Laurie’s tenure.
 Based on her executive contributions and leadership of the global legal group at Sybase, she was named one of the 45 most influential in-house lawyers in the U.S. under age 45.